notlesh/jupnp-igd-tools/README.md

 * `./gradlew run --args="-h"` for help
 * `./gradlew run --args="--query-external-ip"` to query for external IP address
+* `./gradlew run --args="--query-status-info"` to query for IGD's status info
 * `./gradlew run --args="--map-port ..."` to request a port mapping
+* `./gradlew run --args="--print-registry"` to print devices and services heard over a 10 second period